VershaR1791/Election_Analysis/README.md

 The input to the data is a combination of voting methods such as mail-in ballots, punch card, and direct recording electronic machines.
 The overall objective is to automate with help *Python* and help certify US Congresional race for Colorado Precint.

 ## Election-Audit Results
+The election-audit results for the Colorado Precint are as follows:
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

 - The total number of votes cast in this congressional election were **369,711**.